 As a next phase in the analysis, the number of cooling systems was expanded beyond the median systems.
 DOE-2 performance maps were generated for additional systems to span the expected range of EER slope and C_D for a given SEER rating (from high to low temperature sensitivity in combination with high to low values of C_D).
 This selection process leads to the EER/SEER variation illustrated in Figure 2.3.1.
 The additional systems were then simulated using building features that produce minimum, median, and maximum simulated SEER values as described in Section 3.2.2.
-Simulation results for the median building prototype and five climate zones are shown in Figure 3.2.3) for Climate Zones 6 and 15.
+Simulation results for the minimum, median, and maximum building prototype and five climate zones are shown in Figure 3.2.6.
+Results for expanded building configurations are shown in Figure 3.2.7 (for comparison to Figure 3.2.4) for Climate Zones 6 and 15.

-The expansion of simulation cases to include different cooling systems leads to a significant increase in variation in simulated SEER.
-Figures 3.2.5 and 3.2.6 illustrate that rated SEER, without regard to location, building characteristics, or system details, is a poor predictor of annual residential energy use, even if seasonal loads are well known.
-One should expect that applying rated SEER to seasonal loads estimates could result in a 30% under prediction to a 20% over prediction of seasonal electrical energy consumption.
-The expansion in variation of simulated SEER is further illustrated by comparing Figures 3.2.3 to 3.2.6.
+The expansion of simulation cases to include different cooling systems leads to a further increase in the variation in simulated SEER.
+This is illustrated by comparing Figure 3.2.4 to 3.2.6.
 What was a $\pm 7\%$ variation in simulated SEER over the range of building characteristics expands to a $\pm 10\%$ to 12% variation.
-This variation is on the order of the difference from one rated SEER value to another (10 to 11, or 11 to 12, etc.).
+This variation is on the order of the difference from one rated SEER value to another (10 to 11, or 13 to 14, etc.).
+For higher SEER, two-speed units, this represents almost two SEER ratings points.